 Metavision::DeviceDiscovery::open_raw_file() creates a fake device

 streaming data from the RAW file.

 Every RAW file contains a header with information about the device and the plugin that generated it.
-More information on the RAW format can be found here.
+See details about the RAW formats.

 As for the real device, the

 plugins to find one that is able to read and decode the data from the file.